On Retraining Your Taste Buds.

 6. Repeat your exposure.
 Dr. Katz says you need to give it 10-15 tries for it to become familiar.
 Remember, we prefer what is familiar.
 Keep trying it, even if it is a “No Thank You” portion.

 7. Make it fun.
 According to the American Dietetic Association, we are more likely to eat foods associated with a fun experience.
 Go cherry picking and eat the cherries.
 Grow it in your garden.

 8. Cut back gradually.
 If you take 4 sugars in your tea/coffee.
 Use less each time until you achieve your goal.
 If cutting back on caffeine altogether, divide your daily amount in half every two days.
 It will make the transition easier.

 9. Make it pretty.
 It will be more appetizing.

 10. Add one bite.
 Put one bite (I call it a “no thank you portion”) on your plate with your regular meal, each night.
 Eat it with your meal.
 Over time you will build familiarity.

 Don’t give up.
 Experiment with it.
 Give it 6-8 weeks to be successful.
-I didn’t like the gluten and dairy free alternatives when I started.
+I didn’t like the gluten free, dairy free and low sugar alternatives when I started.
 Now they are just normal to me.
 I don’t crave the other foods anymore.
 Frankly, I’d rather feel healthy than eat a piece of bread.

 I also do this with my pre-k class.
 They are amazing with what they accomplish.
 I even agreed to learn to try foods along with them.
-I found asparagus to be nasty.
+I found asparagus to be nasty growing up.
 So I committed to eat that 10 times.
 Ha.
 I now grow it in my garden!

 Have you retrained your taste buds?